chrisconfirm/rune/README.md

 ## Example

 Let's examine the hex of the first ordinalswallet rune tx.
 See https://mempool.space/api/tx/1aa98283f61cea9125aea58441067baca2533e2bbf8218b5e4f9ef7b8c0d8c30/hex

-- All rune information is provided within the ScriptPubKey section, commonly known as OP_RETURN:
+The rune data is provided within the ScriptPubKey section:
-- 6a 01520b0001ff00752b7d000000000aff987806010000000012
+- 01520b0001ff00752b7d000000000aff987806010000000012
 - The string is introduced by the OP_RETURN opcode, 0x6a.
 It is divided into substrings by OP_PUSHBYTES opcodes.

-- All rune transactions start their ScriptPubKey with 1 pushbyte encoding the letter R in hex:
+All rune tx start their ScriptPubKey with 1 pushbyte encoding the letter R in hex:
 - 0x 01 52
 = OP_PUSHBYTES_1 52
 = R

-- This is followed by a _transfer_ data push:
+This is followed by a _transfer_ data push:
 - 0x 0b 0001ff00752b7d00000000
 = OP_PUSHBYTES_11 00 01 ff 00 75 2b 7d 00 00 00 00
 = 00, 01, 00 00 00 00 7d 2b 75 00
 = _ID (hex)_ 0, _OUTPUT (hex)_ 1, _AMOUNT (varint)_ 21000000

-- in mint tx this is then followed by an additional _issuance_ data push:
+In a mint tx this is then followed by an additional _issuance_ data push:
 - 0x 0a ff987806010000000012
 = OP_PUSHBYTES_10 ff 98 78 06 01 00 00 00 00 12
 = 00 00 00 00 01 06 78 98, 12
 = _SYMBOL (base26)_ RUNE, _DECIMALS (hex)_ 18

-- Note that the ordinalswallet implementation is encoding the Symbol through Base64 and varint into little endian!
-How to decode the pushstring:
+Note that the ordinalswallet implementation is encoding the _Symbol_ through Base64 and varint into little endian!
+How to decode the _Symbol_ pushstring:
 - ff 98 78 06 01 00 00 00 00
 - ff tells us the next 8 bytes are little endian, which means we need to swap them around.
 - 00 00 00 00 01 06 78 98